nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 least provides a baseline to compare potential heuristics against.
 For example, specific heuristics could be implemented to detect contaminated or swapped bins.

+The distribution of our measurements is probably *not* normal.
+If anything, it's more likely to be lognormal or something like that.
+There's a whole range of potential noise sources which contribute to the measurement noise.
+This requires some further thought and investigation.

 ### Beyond Scoring

 In the above discussion we're still using the arbitrary score weights, but it